sapegin/csscolors/Readme.md

-# All CSS colors on a single page
+# All CSS named colors on a single page

 **[Open the page](https://sapegin.github.io/csscolors/)**